Authorized converters

 Remove an authorized converter

-Remove a converter when the conversion route is no longer approved, the converter has been replaced, or the operating policy requires the asset to stop using that route.
+Remove a converter when the conversion route is no longer approved, the operator has replaced it, or the operating policy requires the asset to stop using that route.

 Open the conversion feature page